-We tend to think, surveys are only for discovering dark sides.
-With this question, you find out what is going great, stroke your ego a little, and calm down after analyzing all the previous answers.
+We tend to think, that surveys are only for discovering dark sides.
+With this question, you find out what is going great, stroke your ego a little, and calm down after analyzing all the previous employee feedback.

 Actions on boosting an engagement level are not a short-term trend that will soon fade away.
-It is a powerful tool in coping with work issues.
+It is a powerful tool for an engaged employee coping with work issues.
 Remember, it’s always better to prevent problems than to break your head over the ways to solve them.